-And the same applies when you meet people in the street!
+And the same applies to when you meet people in the street!

 useful to use if there are young children around.

-Putting your puppy into the 'down' position not only helps to prevent him from becoming over-excited, it's calming effect may help to stop him from knocking over a young child!
+Putting your puppy into this position not only helps to stop him from becoming over-excited, it's calming effect could also help stop him from knocking over a young child!

 When your dog is in the down position, he's in a calm, submissive state, and your status as the leader of your pack is reinforced.

-There will be many times when you want your puppy to stand up for you, for example, while grooming or bathing him, or while he's being checked over by his vet.
+There will be many times when you want your puppy to stand up for you, for example, while grooming him, giving him a bath, or while he's being checked over by his vet.

 At first, you might think it's cute when your puppy barks at someone, but it can quickly become a nuisance if it continues or it becomes a habit - no matter how sweet he is!

-One of the easiest ways to stop your puppy barking is to train him (early) to respond to the "Be Quiet" command - this may sound contradictory, but the aim is to train your puppy to bark and then teach him to stop barking!
+One of the easiest ways to stop your puppy barking is to train him (early) to respond to the "Be Quiet" command.
+Now this may sound contradictory, but the idea is to train your puppy to bark and then teach him to stop barking!

 A quiet Cocker Spaniel guaranteed!

-Beware, if this behavior is ignored and not addressed, you may find it very difficult to stop, so don't encourage barking - unless of course, you're going to teach him this command.
+Please take note that if a barking puppy is ignored (or encouraged), you may find it very difficult to stop him when's he's older because he will now be barking simply out of habit.
+I really don't recommend you encourage your puppy to bark - unless of course, you're going to teach him this command.